-A man's jacket without tails, typically black, worn with a bow tie for formal occasions in the evening.
+A man's short jacket without tails, typically a black one, worn with a bow tie for formal occasions in the evening.

 - ‘Jackson was not only late, but he was wearing a dinner jacket over what looked like a pair of pajama trousers, disheveled, seemingly confused, a man in distress.’